JeffersonLab/clas12-mcgen/README.md

 # Adding or Modifying a Generator

-If you want to add your generator to the CLAS12 containers follow this steps:

 1. Create a github repository for your source code, ideally inside https://github.com/JeffersonLab
 2. Make sure to include the README.md describing the generator, its options, and requirements
 3. Have a working build system (for example a Makefile)